HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Texas homeschool laws and regulations can be summarized as follows:

 Curriculum Requirements: The Texas homeschool curriculum must include reading, spelling, grammar, mathematics, and good citizenship in compliance with Texas homeschooling laws.
-Other subjects can be added based on the family’s preferences and include areas such as public safety, physical education and Texas history.
+Other subjects can be added based on the family’s preferences, including public safety, physical education, science, and Texas history.

 Teaching Schedule: Parents can design their teaching schedule according to their preferences, either teaching these subjects each school day or dividing them into weekly lessons.

-Legal Classification: A homeschool in Texas is legally classified as a type of private school, subject to different requirements under Texas homeschooling laws compared to other types of private schools.
+Legal Classification: A homeschool in Texas is legally classified as a type of private school, though it is not subject to the same regulations that apply to other private schools.

 Withdrawal from Public School: If the child is currently enrolled or has recently attended a Texas public school, parents must officially withdraw them from the school.
 This can be done by submitting a withdrawal letter.
 It’s not legally required under Texas homeschooling laws to visit the school in person; a letter of assurance can be sent instead.

 Support from THSC: Joining the Texas Home School Coalition (THSC) provides support for public school withdrawal.
-THSC assists homeschool families encountering difficulties during the withdrawal process.
+THSC assists homeschool families encountering difficulties during the withdrawal process, though membership is voluntary.

 Teaching Good Citizenship: Texas requires teaching good citizenship as one of the subjects.
-This can include activities like reciting the pledge of allegiance for lower grades and studying history, civics, and government for higher grades of school.
+This can include activities like reciting the pledge of allegiance for lower grades and studying history, civics, and government for higher grades.

 Attendance Records: Texas homeschool parents are not required to keep attendance records for each school year under Texas homeschool laws.